kragen/derctuo/multimeter-metrology.md

 build a fucking voltmeter?
 Or anything that depends on voltage for accuracy?

+By contrast, the quartz crystal on the Blue Pill is 8 MHz with, probably, an error of about 10 ppm, common for watch crystals.
+The damn chip can measure voltages to 1.5 digits of accuracy and time to 5 digits of accuracy, 4200 times better.
+(And it can count electrical pulses to a lot more accuracy than that, to the point that the concept of tolerance stops being meaningful.)
+We can get down to probably 1 ppm timing error if we can measure the temperature to compensate, 0.1 ppm if we can control it.
+(And nowadays we can reference to GPS.)

 Like, something similar to the open-source [Transistortester AVR][4] by Karl-Heinz Kübbeler and Markus Frejek, now commonly known as the "[M328 Transistor